1st Indian Cavalry Division: History

-The division sailed for France from Bombay on 16 October 1914 under the command of Major General Hew Fanshawe.
+The division sailed for France from Bombay, India, on 16 October 1914, over two months after the British entry into World War I, under the command of Major General Hew Fanshawe.
 The division was re-named the 4th Cavalry Division in November 1916.

-During the war, the division served in the trenches as infantry.
+During the war, the division served in the trenches of the Western Front as infantrymen.
 A large number of early officer casualties affected the division's later performance.
 British officers who understood the language, customs and psychology of their men could not be quickly replaced and the alien environment of the Western Front affected the soldiers.

-The division served in France and Flanders, held in reserve for the expected breakthrough.
-It provided dismounted parties for trench duty and in 1917 fought as a division in the Battle of Cambrai during the German counter-stroke of 30 November – 3 December.
+The division served in France and Belgium, the main theatre of war, and was held in reserve for the expected breakthrough.
+It provided dismounted parties for trench duty and in November 1917 fought as a division in the Battle of Cambrai during the German counter-stroke of 30 November–3 December.

 In March 1918, the division was broken up and the Indian regiments were combined in Egypt with the Yeomanry Mounted Division to form the 1st Mounted Division (later the 4th Cavalry Division).